Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 The trigger

-Something forces the call.
-The kickoff of the value creation plan, the onboarding of a group chief revenue officer, the first full limited-partner pack, or the bolt-on that finally breaks the reporting structure.
+Something forces the call — the kickoff of the value creation plan, a new group chief revenue officer, the first full limited-partner pack, or the bolt-on that finally breaks reporting.

-• Add-on number four arrives with its own stack
+• Add-on 4 arrives with its own stack

 • Limited-partner pack can no longer be faked